magicmq/mvn-archetype-bukkit-base-plugin/README.md

 This project is a fork of a maven archetype originally created by Rayzr522, with several changes/updates made in order to make the archetype more useable.
 The upstream repository is located [here](https://github.com/Rayzr522/mvn-archetype-bukkit-base-plugin).

 ## Features
-At present, the Arcetype will do the following for you (when the project is created):
+At present, the Archetype will do the following for you (when the project is created):

 - Creates a package structure according to the GroupID property when the project is created
 - Creates a pom.xml according to the `artifactId`, `groupId`, and `version` properties.